 Purpose: To teach young men character values of fundamental manhood.

-What: Leadership is the focus of the symposium.
-Not only will the young men be shown examples of leadership via special guests, but they will be given practical information to help develop their own leadership skills.
+What: Vision is the focus of the symposium.
+Not only will the young men be shown examples of being a visionary via special guests, but they will be given practical information to help develop their own vision for the future.

-How: The symposium will be approximately 2 hours long in the following format:
+How: The symposium will be approximately 2 hours long following the format below:

 - General Address (Guest speakers from the community that can expound on leadership from their field of expertise)

 - Group Activity (activity to involve the young men in using leadership to learn how it is used and gain the sense self worth it brings to oneself)